Edit 2018-08-07: Update to current state of WSL

 I don’t aim to introduce WSL, or do more than link to installation steps.

 I do want to take a quick note of tweaks that have been helpful to me in making WSL more useful as a development environment.
+This assumes the Ubuntu 18.04 distribution.

 - Friendlier colors: